Founder & Chief Executive Officer

 Niall is a technologist and serial-entrepreneur.
 Niall co-founded pan European WiFi network The Cloud in 2003, acquired by British Sky Broadcasting (a subsidiary of News Corporation) in 2011.
 He was also recently CEO of multi-platform gaming software firm Marmalade.

 Niall founded one of the first ISPs in Africa in a joint venture with Sprint in 1994, later acquired by UUnet.
 He subsequently founded three digital media businesses in South Africa, he later sold.
 He also co-founded The Digital Thinking Network, a future scenario planning organisation based in Amsterdam.

 Niall has authored and presented numerous papers around the world, including at TED.
 He was a co-author of the WiFi International Roaming Access Protocols framework in 2005, adopted by the IETF.
-Niall contributed as a policy advisor on telecoms in South Africa in the early 90s through an African National Congress (ANC) think tank.
+Niall contributed as a policy adviser on telecoms in South Africa in the early 90s through an African National Congress (ANC) think tank.

 Founder & Chief Marketing Officer